MehrnazFani/Dataset-for-Soccer-Action-Recognition-by-PARHN/README.md

 # Dataset: Soccer action recognition 4 classes(SAR4)
 SAR4 is a dataset generated for action recognition of individual soccer players from videos.
 It is composed of 1292 sequences of soccer videos with various lengths changing in the range of 5 to 59 frames per sequence.
 The SAR4 dataset is generated following the below steps:
 + The YouTube videos are collected for four action types in soccer, i.e., goal-keeper diving, player shooting, receiving pass and giving pass.
-	+The videos are trimmed by removing the extra frames from start and end of the sequences, which were not related to the action.
++ The videos are trimmed by removing the extra frames from start and end of the sequences, which were not related to the action.
-	+The target player is manually tracked in all frames of the sequence and his body-center is determined in each frame.
++ The target player is manually tracked in all frames of the sequence and his body-center is determined in each frame.
-	+To increase number of video sequences in SAR4, data augmentation has been performed by: Scaling the frames, temporally changing lengths of sequences (by cutting few first/and last frames of the sequence, or by omitting odd/even frames of the sequence), rotating the frames with a random angle in the interval of [-10^O  10^O]
++ To increase number of video sequences in SAR4, data augmentation has been performed by: Scaling the frames, temporally changing lengths of sequences (by cutting few first/and last frames of the sequence, or by omitting odd/even frames of the sequence), rotating the frames with a random angle in the interval of $$[-10^O  10^O]$$